 The Greater Cleveland Regional Transit Authority’s Warrensville-Shaker station on the Green Line after its rebuilding in 2016.
 The transit authority plans to spend $32 million to rebuild 16 stations on the Blue and Green lines in Shaker Heights so they are in a state of good repair and are handicap-accessible.
 After that work, all rail stations in Shaker Heights will be ADA-accessible (GCRTA).

-“This work will allow GCRTA to increase the track speeds from 35 mph back to 45 mph and increase our peak hour trains from nine to twelve cars when our new rail vehicles arrive,” said GCRTA staff in a project summary.
+“This work will allow GCRTA to increase the track speeds from 35 mph back to 45 mph and increase our peak hour trains from nine to 12 cars when our new rail vehicles arrive,” said GCRTA staff in a project summary.
 “Completion of this project will provide our customers with safer, faster, smoother and more reliable rail service in this area.”

-“A huge piece of the strategic plan is to replace our rail cars and bring our entire rail system up to a state of good repair, which includes investing in the light rail system,” said GCRTA’s Public Information Officer Robert Fleig.
-“This is reflected in our fivr-year capital improvement program.
+“A huge piece of the strategic plan is to replace our rail cars and bring our entire rail system up to a state of good repair, which includes investing in the light-rail system,” said GCRTA’s Public Information Officer Robert Fleig.
+“This is reflected in our five-year capital improvement program.
 There are a number of cities across the nation spending billions to build what GCRTA already has in place.
 It’s a wise investment for GCRTA to maintain and bring to a state of good repair such a valuable asset.”

 The rebuild east of Shaker Square follows major infrastructure improvements on the Trunk Line from Shaker Square west to near East 55th Street where the Blue/Green lines join the Red Line for the path into downtown Cleveland.
 GCRTA invested $50.3 million into rebuilt stations, renewed tracks and modernized signal systems along this section in the last decade.
 Six stations east of Shaker Square have also been rebuilt including with handicapped access — Lee-Shaker, Lee-Van Aken, Farnsleigh, Warrensville-Shaker, Warrensville-Van Aken, and Green Road.